-Sea containers are biosecurity risk items.
-They must be taken to a transitional facility for inspection and unpacking before the contents are released to you.
+Sea containers are biosecurity risk items and need to be considered if you are using one to import vehicles, machinery, and parts.
+The sea container and inner goods inside must be taken to a transitional facility for opening and any appliable inspections.
 This will be arranged by your customs broker.

 Before a sea container arrives in New Zealand, your customs broker must submit a declaration to New Zealand Customs Service and MPI through Trade Single Window (TSW).
 The details can be found on the Customs website.

 Get a signed container quarantine declaration

 Your container must be accompanied by a quarantine declaration.
 The declaration should be completed and signed by a manager of the packing or exporting facility in the country the goods are shipped from.